CarlosAlmeida4/carlosalmeida4.github.io/content/projects/Datalogger.md

 I will be writing posts about the progress [here][Posts] and will do an instructables in the near future so keep an eye on it.

+Here are some of the windows available:

+{{< figure src="/images/DataSignals.png" alt="All signals display" caption="All signals display" width="100%" >}}
+The signal plots allow the user to check available signals of the current run or older runs (by uploading an YAML file) You can configure the number of plots in whatever configuration suits you.

+The Stage status serves as a control panel it shows the current stage time, the distance until the stage end and has two buttons.
+{{< figure src="/images/StageStatusAndControl.png" alt="Control Panel" caption="Control Panel" width="100%" >}}
+The `Store Run` button allows the user to store the current run into an YAML file.
+The `Clear Run` button allows the user to clear the current data, in case you want a reset.

+The vehicle position allow the user to have an Idea of where you are on the stage.
+At the end of a run it should look similar to the trace of the stage at the game menu.

+{{< figure src="/images/VehiclePosition.png" alt="Vehicle Position" caption="Vehicle Position" width="100%" >}}

+If you like my projects please consider supporting my hobby by [buying me a coffee][buymeacoffee]:coffee: :smile:

+[buymeacoffee]: buymeacoffee.com/Carlos4lmeida
 [dr2_logger]: https://github.com/ErlerPhilipp/dr2_logger
 [WalnutTheCherno]: https://youtu.be/-NJDxf4XwlQ
 [Walnut]: https://github.com/StudioCherno/Walnut